pollyplummer/ex-astris/README.md

-intrepid
+Intrepid
 ========

 Intrepid is a WordPress child theme for the excellent <a href="http://themehybrid.com/themes/stargazer">Stargazer</a> theme from <a href="http://themehybrid.com/">Theme Hybrid</a>.
 This bold theme was designed for bloggers.
 Make it your own with a customer header and custom background.
+The theme supports all of the custom layouts found in the Stargazer parent theme, including  1 Column Wide, 1 Column Narrow, 2 Columns: Content / Sidebar, and 2 Columns: Sidebar / Content.

+A live demo is a vailable at: <a href="http://untame.net/intrepid/">untame.net/intrepid</a>

 <strong>Credits:</strong>